 Course structureYou are required to complete 16 units including eight core units and two four-unit minors in either graphic design, interactive media, screen production, animation.

 Unit informationFor information on the units, you could study as part of this course, visit the Handbook and select the "Course Structure" tab.

 Credit transfer informationIf you have already completed study relevant to the course you have enrolled in, you may be eligible for credit transfer.

-AnimationAnimation is a minor with advanced units in motion graphics,3D computer graphics, 3D character design and 3D animation using industry-standard software such as Autodesk Maya and Adobe After Effects.
-It builds on core foundation units in 2D animation.
+Learn how to execute high-quality motion graphics and visual effects, 3D computer graphics, 3D character design and 3D animation using industry-standard software such as Autodesk Maya and Adobe After Effects.

 The rank threshold is the minimum competitive rank required for your application to be considered for entry to this course.

 The rank threshold for this course is: SR 60 | ATAR 60.0

 Student profileIf you would like to know more about entry scores for applicants with recent secondary education and the student profile for this course view our Course and Entry Score Profile for Term 1, 2023.

 Institute profileTo find out about CQUniversity's Undergraduate Profile for Term 1, 2023 view our Institute Profile.

 English (Units 3 & 4, C) or equivalent